The Deceived Multitude at the End of the Thousand Years - Glenn Conjurske

 On this scheme we must also spiritualize into nothing “Ye which have followed me, in the regeneration, when the Son of man shall sit in the throne of his glory, ye also shall sit upon twelve thrones, judging the twelve tribes of Israel.”
 (Matt.
 19:28).
 Gill of course does spiritualize this, making “the regeneration” refer to the present gospel dispensation, and the twelve thrones “a metaphorical phrase, setting forth the honour, dignity, and authority of their office and ministry.”
 Will any premillennialist today return to such darkness?

 But to come to our point, on this scheme the glorified saints reign over nobody.
 They reign over sin and death, but over no persons or cities or tribes.
 Their reign is entirely figurative.
 And on this scheme, since the only persons present during that reign are the glorified saints themselves, there is no way to account for the existence of that vast ungodly multitude who will follow the devil’s banner when he is loosed out of the pit at the close of Christ’s reign.
-But Gill must yet exercise his ingenuity over that multitude, with this result: “Some think that the wicked living in the distant parts of the world, in the corners of the earth, are meant, who, upon Christ’s coming, will flee thither, and remain in continual dread and terror to the end of the thousand years, when Satan will gather them together, and spirit them up against the saints; but this cannot be, becuase they’ll all be destroyed at the universal conflagration of the world; nor will there be any in the new earth but righteous persons: but these will be all the wicked dead, the rest of the dead, who lived not again until the thousand years are ended, when will be the second resurrection, the resurrection of all the wicked that have been from the beginning of the world; and these, with the posse of devils under Satan, will make up the Gog and Magog army.”
+But Gill must yet exercise his ingenuity over that multitude, with this result: “Some think that the wicked living in the distant parts of the world, in the corners of the earth, are meant, who, upon Christ’s coming, will flee thither, and remain in continual dread and terror to the end of the thousand years, when Satan will gather them together, and spirit them up against the saints; but this cannot be, because they’ll all be destroyed at the universal conflagration of the world; nor will there be any in the new earth but righteous persons: but these will be all the wicked dead, the rest of the dead, who lived not again until the thousand years are ended, when will be the second resurrection, the resurrection of all the wicked that have been from the beginning of the world; and these, with the posse of devils under Satan, will make up the Gog and Magog army.”

 To such is Gill driven by his doctrine of a millennial earth peopled by glorified saints only.
 But this scheme contains nothing to recommend it.
 Who would dream, did his system not require it, that the devil going “out to deceive the nations which are in the four quarters of the earth” could possibly mean his going out to raise the wicked dead, who have lived since the foundation of the world?
 Nay, there is no resurrection here, any more than at the judgement of the sheep and goats in Matthew 25.
 And we were just told, five verses before, that the devil was bound a thousand years, “that he should deceive the nations no more, till the thousand years should be fulfilled.”
 There his deceiving the nations can only mean deceiving living men upon the earth.
 How, in five verses, is this transmuted into raising the dead?
-And are we then to believe that fire comes down from heaven to devour these resurrected reprobates, only that they might immediately be again raised again, by God, at the great white throne judgement?
+And are we then to believe that fire comes down from heaven to devour these resurrected reprobates, only that they might immediately be again raised again, by God, at the great white throne judgment?

 But all of this confusion is immediately dispelled by the recognition of the simple fact that those who enter the kingdom are not resurrected and glorified saints, but the saints who are alive in natural bodies at the coming of Christ.
 And the recognition of this fact is fatal to the post-tribulational system.
 If the saints who are alive at Christ’s coming to earth are raptured and glorified at that time, and enter the kingdom only in the resurrection state, while at the same time the wicked are burned up as chaff, leaving them neither root nor branch, then it is simply impossible to account for the existence of this ungodly multitude at the end of the thousand years.
 They cannot be begotten by resurrected and glorified saints.
-Of course we believe that the resurrected saints will enter the kingdom also.
+Of course, we believe that the resurrected saints will enter the kingdom also.
 They have been previously raptured and glorified, and will come with Christ when he comes to reign, and will enter the kingdom along with the saints who enter it in their natural bodies.
-The latter are those saints who live to the close of the seventieth week of Daniel and the reign of antichrist, and are not raptured and glorified at the coming of Christ, but enter the kingdom alive in their natural state.
+The latter are those saints who live to the close of the seventieth week of Daniel and the reign of Antichrist, and are not raptured and glorified at the coming of Christ, but enter the kingdom alive in their natural state.
 These, and their offspring for a thousand years, will be the subjects of the kingdom, in which the resurrected saints will reign.
-This is all too clear to be gainsaid, and again I ask all post-tribulationists, if the saints who live through the reign of antichrist are raptured and glorified ere they enter the kingdom, whence comes that ungodly multitude who follow the devil’s banner at the close of the thousand years?
+This is all too clear to be gainsaid, and again I ask all post-tribulationists, if the saints who live through the reign of Antichrist are raptured and glorified ere they enter the kingdom, whence comes that ungodly multitude who follow the devil’s banner at the close of the thousand years?